Nachtfeuer/concept-cpp/README.md

 Current Content
 ---------------
  - implementation of an easy to use unittesting framework.
+  - providing suite and tests with easy to write lambda functions.
+  - providing hamcrest like matcher.
+  - supports custom report generator: default is: console reporter
  - command line options
   - --shuffle-suites=true  (execution of suites in random order)
   - --shuffle-tests=true   (execution of tests in random order)